 We undertake testing for employment of casual lifeguards for the summer period in mid-November each year.

-For more information on the prerequisites for becoming a City lifeguard, find the link to the fact sheet below.
+Download our fact sheet for more information on the prerequisites for becoming a City lifeguard.

 For general enquiries, phone 07 5581 6172 or email firstname.lastname@example.org.